vjames19/finatra-example/README.md

 # How to run

-First you need postgres installed and running on default port.
-Tt should have user "postgres" with password "admin" and a database called "blog"
+First you need postgres installed and running on the default port.

+It should have a user "postgres" with password "postgres" and a database called "blog"

 ## Flyway migration
 Run the migration and it should create the schema and populate the tables.